bit3archive/php-benchmark/README.md

 results
 -------

-the array-mapped loader is 0,484138 seconds faster than the psr-0 loader.
+the array-mapped loader is 0,484138 seconds faster than the psr-0 loader for 100.000.

 the array-mapped loader is 0,005 miliseconds faster per file than the psr-0 loader.